ivadomed/model_seg_sci/README.md

 ### Step 3: Getting the Predictions

 We provide two methods to run inference on a trained model to obtain the segmentations.
+This assumes that the model has been downloaded and is available locally.

 1. **On Individual Images**: This accepts a single image or a list of images.
 Note that in the case of a list of images, each input image must be separated by a space.
 Run the following command from the terminal: